 Influencers can be a wellspring of opportunity for the travel and tourism opportunity, but proceed with caution.
 Consider using a contract to protect your brand.
 Outline what the influencer is expected to do and how you’ll compensate them.
 And remember, if the person you’re working with gets into trouble, it could damage your own brand’s reputation.
 Choose influencers wisely!

 We can’t talk about digital marketing for the tourism industry without mentioning the importance of email marketing.
 Whether you already have a long list of email contacts or want to make that a goal in the coming months, email marketing is a digital marketing strategy well worth your time and efforts.

 Email newsletters are a great way to stay in front of your audience, increase brand recognition, and spread the word about special promotions or new attractions.
 As you plan your email content, remember: Successful email newsletters are never spammy.
 Offer deals, yes, but don’t limit your email marketing to just promotions.

 Instead, create value by sharing helpful travel tips for people visiting your area, like must-see attractions, reviews of new restaurants, or info about local hotels.
 Open their eyes to the other companies that strengthen tourism in your area, and provide a peek at the incredible experience they can have when they visit you—in peak season and beyond.

-Pull It All Together with Growth Driven Design
+Pull It All Together

 Each of these strategies can help you extend your peak season and grow your profits, but none of them are “set it and forget it” methods.
 Instead, take a growth driven design approach.
 For the best results, use tools like Google Analytics and Hotjar heatmaps to monitor your data, inform your decisions, and continuously improve your digital marketing.